BKK - TYO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Bangkok Suvarnabhumi Airport to Tokyo costs £277 on the route between Bangkok Suvarnabhumi Airport (BKK) and Tokyo Narita Airport (NRT).
-Over the past month, this route was, on average, 32% cheaper than other Bangkok Suvarnabhumi Airport-Tokyo routes.
-The most popular route is between Bangkok Suvarnabhumi Airport (BKK) and Tokyo Haneda Airport (HND).
+The cheapest return flight from Bangkok Suvarnabhumi Airport to Tokyo costs £336 on the route between Bangkok Suvarnabhumi Airport (BKK) and Tokyo Narita Airport (NRT).
+Over the past month, this route was, on average, 22% cheaper than other Bangkok Suvarnabhumi Airport-Tokyo routes.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Bangkok to Tokyo?